Types of Trigger Node

 You must have a trigger node as the first node in a workflow to run the workflow successfully.

 - Time: Initiates a workflow based on time.
 You can perform the following configurations in the Time trigger type.

 - Schedule: It triggers the workflow on a specific day of the week, at a specific time.
 If you want a workflow to start everyday at a specific time, you must select all the days of the week.
 This trigger is suitable for CRON jobs, Ops tasks, DR tasks, periodic auditing tasks, etc.

 - Recurrent: It triggers the workflow at periodic intervals.
 This trigger is suitable for workflows invoking Lambda functions, Ops , or monitoring tasks.
 For example,

 - Trigger the workflow every hour

-- Custom (Coming soon): This triggers the workflow according to a "CRON expression.”
-With this, you have the flexibility to define your CRON jobs according to your needs.
-This trigger is suitable for a fine-grained schedule control that Schedule trigger cannot suffice.
+- Custom (Coming soon): This trigger type triggers the workflow according to a "CRON expression.”
+With this, you have the flexibility to define your CRON jobs according to your requirements.
+This trigger is suitable for a detailed schedule control that a normal Schedule trigger cannot fulfill.